Idanbenaim/Idanbenaim-django_classCrud_cors_axios_auth_user_render_html/readme.md

 # Django REST API Project
 This is a simple Django REST API project that allows you to manage a list of students.
 It uses Django for backend, Class-based views for CRUD operations, and Axios for making API requests.
 Users can register, login, and see only the students they added to the list.
+Register and login using this URL: https://jazzy-sopapillas-409500.netlify.app/auth.html After logging in you will be redirected to the students list.
+After adding a student click on Load Students to view the students you have listed.

 ## Features
 Django-based backend